A Saint Who Levels Up Through Necromancy

 I’ve used your tools too, so I know how to handle them.

-What Shin Junseok was developing around this time.
-And which catalyst fell short in that blending process.
-He knew all of it, down to the last.Because he’d heard every bit of it from the man himself.
+What Shin Junseok was developing around this time, and which catalyst kept falling short in the blending: Yujin knew all of it, down to the last detail.
+He had heard every bit of it from the man himself.

 Yujin strode into the abandoned factory where the explosion had just gone off.